-UI Hospitals & Clinics was the first hospital in Iowa to be designated a Magnet Hospital (2004) by the American Nurses Credentialing Center (ANCC) and the first hospital in Iowa to be re-designated three times (2008, 2013 and 2018).
+UI Hospitals & Clinics was the first hospital in Iowa to be designated a Magnet Hospital (2004) by the American Nurses Credentialing Center (ANCC) and the first hospital in Iowa to be re-designated four times (2008, 2013 2018, and 2023).

 Most weekdays, UI Hospitals & Clinics provides care to more than 3,000 adults and children in its ambulatory care services areas.
 Nurses in these areas work closely with other team members to provide assessments and conduct tests and procedures for care that covers all medical disciplines.